RMerl/asuswrt-merlin/README-merlin.txt

         through init-start first if it doesn't exist!)
 - group, gshadow, passwd, shadow (only .add versions supported)
 - exports (only exports.add supported)

+Also, you can put OpenVPN ccd files in the following directories:

+  /jffs/configs/openvpn/ccd1/
+  /jffs/configs/openvpn/ccd2/

+The content of these will be copied to their respective server instance's ccd directory when the server is started.

 * NFS Exports *